LMFT vs. LCSW

 Education

-LMFTs and LCSWs require master’s degrees.
-An LMFT must hold a master’s degree in marriage and family therapy (MFT), which trains graduates in cognitive behavioral therapy and other therapeutic techniques, or another field accepted by the state licensing board.
-An LCSW must hold an MSW, which prepares students to diagnose and treat mental health, behavioral and emotional disorders.
+LMFTs and LCSWs typically need master’s degrees to qualify for clinical licensure.
+An LMFT must hold a master’s degree in marriage and family therapy or a related field accepted by the state licensing board.
+An LCSW must hold an MSW, typically from a CSWE-accredited program, and then meet the state’s clinical licensure requirements.
 Prospective students should confirm that any program meets their state’s education and licensure requirements.

 Learn more about marriage and family therapy programs and master’s in social work programs.